 Anyone taking online cooking courses is familiar with at least some of vinegar’s near-infinite applications.
 The acidic liquid is a basic ingredient for recipes ranging from salad dressing to chicken adobo.
 However, vinegar also comes in a multitude of varieties.
 Knowing more about the different types available and their culinary applications could make all the difference in giving your next dish the necessary infusion of flavor.

-As Whole Foods explained, the word “vinegar” comes from the French term for sour wine.
+The word “vinegar” comes from the French term for sour wine.
 Vinegars are prepared by diluting a mild acid in water and exposing it to oxygen, allowing bacterial fermentation to occur.

 Cook book author James Peterson discussed with the Chicago Tribune what makes vinegar such an important ingredient for cooks.